elijrucker/HTML_CSS/README.md

 # HTML_CSS
-Collection of HTML and CSS projects
+This is a collection of HTML and CSS projects